k-state-id3a/mixed-models-fall25/content/1-intro.md

 ### The quadratic regression is a linear model, too

-{% include figure.html img="day1/google.jpg" alt="" caption="Figure 2.
-Google last Tuesday!" width="75%" id = "google" %}

-{% include figure.html img="day1/linearmodel1.jpg" alt="" caption="Figure 3.
+{% include figure.html img="day1/linearmodel1.jpg" alt="" caption="Figure 2.
 Yield response to nitrogen fertilizer." width="75%" id = "quad.reg" %}

-One of the most popular models is the intercept-and-slope model, which is sometimes also called linear regression.
+One of the most popular linear models is the intercept-and-slope model (sometimes also called linear regression), often used to describe the (linear) relationship between two quantitative variables.
-A quadratic model is also a linear model.
+Quadratic regression is also a linear model, and it's often used to describe relationship between two quantitative variables when it's not exactly linear, but has some type of curvature.

 Most of us learned a way of writing out the statistical model called "model equation form".
 For a quantitative predictor $$x$$, the model equation form is